dsp-uga/daphne-p1/README.md

 These instructions describe the prerequisites and steps to get the project up and running.

 ## Setup
 This project can be easily set up on the Google Cloud Platform, using their Dataproc service for batch processing.
+Learn about Dataproc here https://cloud.google.com/dataproc/docs/concepts/overview .

+We recommend you setup a virtual environment and install the software listed in requirements.txt.
+We use Python version 3.7.

 ## Usage